 These block types are supported only by Helix and HX hardware devices, therefore, you'll only see them within Helix Native when importing a preset that was exported from a Helix or HX device.
-When included within a Helix Native tone, they are displayed with a slashed circle icon on the block to indicate this "unsupported" state.
-However, you can still move & clear these blocks within the Signal Flow, and edit the parameters of these blocks within the Edit tab.
-Your edits are retained within your exported presets for use on Helix/HX devices - see "Preset Compatibility with Helix and HX Devices" on page 13.
+When included within a Helix Native tone, they are displayed with a slashed circle icon on the block to indicate it as a "non-functional" block, as shown below.
+Please also see "Hardware Blocks (Send, Return, FX Loop & Looper)" on page 17.